Message From the Dean

 What’s next for the College?
 We’re just now launching two new undergraduate programs: one on Technology and Information Design, and one with the College of Behavioral and Social Sciences on Social Data Science.
 We’re launching Master of Professional Studies programs in Gaming, Entertainment, and Media Analytics, and in Data Journalism.
 We’re launching professional certificate programs in Cyber Threat Intelligence, in E-government for Smart Cities, and in Information Risk, Privacy, and Security.
 Along with the four established and well-known centers (Advanced Information Collaboratory, Computational Linguistics and Information Processing Lab, HCI Lab, and Trace R&D Center), we’ve recently launched the Center for Archival Futures and the Maryland Center for Social Data Science.
 We’re working on growing our education and research efforts in cognitive security, in information visualization, and in information and technology for older adults.

-You can learn more about the accomplishments of the College in 2020-2021 by reading our annual report.
+You can learn more about the recent accomplishments of the College by reading our latest annual report.

 Professor and Dean